top of page

 Knowing your right to select a body shop after an accident empowers you to make decisions that best fit your needs.
 Don’t let insurance companies pressure you into using a shop you don’t trust or feel comfortable with.
 By understanding your rights and communicating clearly, you can ensure your vehicle is repaired properly and with care.

 If you are involved in an accident, take control of the repair process.
 Choose a body shop that meets your standards, and stand firm on your legal right to do so.
+Remember, your vehicle deserves the best care, and you have the right to ensure it gets just that.

 Comments